mary-ext/pkg-bluesky-client/README.md

   that the treeshaking will be able to get them all off, resulting in a code bloat that's especially noticeable if you don't also rely on said functionality or dependencies.

-Which leads to this alternative library, where it makes the following tradeoffs:
+Which leads to this alternative library, where it makes the following tradeoffs for its size:

 - The client does not attempt to validate if the responses are valid, or provide the means to check if what you're sending is correct during runtime. **Proceed at your own risk**.